cthing/gradle-locc/README.md

 }
 ```

-The plugin creates a task called `countLines` which counts all source code in all projects.
+The plugin creates a task called `countCodeLines` which counts all source code in all projects.
 Specifically, the
 files in the following Gradle constructs are counted:

 * All [SourceSets](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/SourceSetContainer.html),